hainegroup/oceanspy/docs/quick.rst

     od_cutout.to_netcdf('filename.nc')

-14. You can either download the netCDF file and continue the post-processing offline, or keep it on SciServer.
-You can use any software to re-open the netCDF file.
+14. The netCDF file can be download and used for post-processing offline, or kept on SciServer.
+Any software of choice can be used to re-open the netCDF file.
 To re-open the file using OceanSpy, use the following command:

 .. code-block:: ipython
     :class: no-execute

     od_cutout = ospy.open_oceandataset.from_netcdf('filename.nc')

-15. Opening the netCDF file using OceanSpy will allow you to call OceanSpy's functions whether you are using SciServer or your own computer.
+15. Opening the netCDF file using OceanSpy will allows the use of OceanSpy's functions whether it be on SciServer or a local machine.
 For example, the following line plots an animated TS diagram color-coded by potential density anomaly (previously computed).

 .. code-block:: ipython
     :class: no-execute